-- 3. Both an unweighted and weighted GPA are computed for each marking period, and cumulatively at the end of each year using the chart in Section III.H.2.
-Both an unweighted and weighted cumulative GPA will be on final report cards at the end of each school year. - 4.
-Both an unweighted and weighted cumulative GPA will be calculated by October 1 of the senior year and will be based on credits earned in grades nine through eleven. - 5.
+3. Both an unweighted and weighted GPA are computed for each marking period, and cumulatively at the end of each year using the chart in Section II.J.2.
+Both an unweighted and weighted cumulative GPA will be on final report cards at the end of each school year.

+- 4. Both an unweighted and weighted cumulative GPA will be calculated by the first week of October of the senior year and will be based on credits earned in grades nine through eleven. - 5.
 At graduation, an unweighted and weighted cumulative GPA will be calculated based on credits earned in grades nine through twelve. - 6.
-GPAs from both October 1 and the end of the senior year will appear on the final high school transcript. - 7.
-Weighted GPA will be used for academic eligibility for extracurricular activities, National Honor Society, honor roll, and for any other activity requiring the reporting of a grade point average. - I. High School Courses Taken in Middle School - 1.
-Any high school course listed in the Middle School Course Catalog which is offered at the middle school is eligible for high school credit and will be treated as an equivalent. - 2.
+GPAs from both the first week of October and the end of the senior year will appear on the final high school transcript. - 7.
+Weighted GPA will be used for academic eligibility for extracurricular activities, National Honor Society, honor roll, and for any other activity requiring the reporting of a grade point average.

+K. High School Courses Taken in Middle School

+- 1. Any high school course listed in the Middle School Course Catalog which is offered at the middle school is eligible for high school credit and will be treated as an equivalent. - 2.
 Beginning with courses completed in the 2015-2016 school year, the student's course grade will be recorded on the high school transcript. - 3.
-The student's grade will not be calculated into the high school grade point average.

-- 4. If a student re-takes one of the high-school courses taken in middle school for which credit was earned: - a.
+The student's grade will not be calculated into the high school grade point average. - 4.
+If a student re-takes one of the high-school courses taken in middle school for which credit was earned: - a.
 The high school grade(s) will be calculated into the GPA, and - b.
 Only the first credit will be awarded. - 5.
 If a student is receiving a full year of high school world language content within one middle school year, one high school credit will be awarded at the completion of that year.
-If a student is receiving the course content over two or three years, the high school credit will be awarded upon completion of the final year.
+If a student is receiving the course content over two or three years, the high school credit will be awarded upon completion of the final year. - 6.
+If a student earns a credit in middle school with a weight associated in the course and retakes the course in high school in a course that does not have a weight associated, the course taken in high school will not receive a weighted grade.

-J. Non-traditional Courses
+L. Non-traditional Courses